kamerlinlab/KIF/README.md

  A python package to identify the key molecular interactions that regulate any conformational change.

  ### New in Version 0.2.0  - (05/04/2023)
-Now non-covalent interactions can be identified directly from a trajectory using KIF, just make sure you're trajecory is [imaged](http://ambermd.org/Questions/periodic2.html), as you would normally do so.
+Now non-covalent interactions can be identified directly from a trajectory using KIF, just make sure your trajectory is [imaged](http://ambermd.org/Questions/periodic2.html), as you would normally do so.

 **Note** - If you have already used PyContact (the prior method to calculate non-covalent interactions) don't worry, you can still use the PyContact generated dataset in the newer version(s) of KIF.